Community Property Attorney – Free Consult

 Community Property Assets

+Is my income community property?
 A community property asset includes the money earned by either spouse during marriage and all property bought with those earnings.
 Any community property assets are owned equally by husband and wife.
 Likewise, community property debts incurred during marriage are generally debts of the couple.
 There are many Community property assets often overlooked or not considered during the divorce process.

 There are many Community property assets often overlooked or not considered during divorce.